Meet Our Staff & Board

 eunice [dot] tim [at] gmail [dot] com

-Eunice Timoney Ravenna leads organizational development programs for the local Cincinnati organization, the Intercommunity Justice and Peace Center (IJPC).
-From 2006 to 2009 Eunice was the Midwest Field Organizer for Equal Justice USA, providing support to state campaigns working for a moratorium on executions in Ohio, Missouri, and Indiana.
-Eunice also spent eight years at IJPC prior to her work with EJUSA, doing public education, community organizing and advocacy on social justice issues.
+Eunice Timoney Ravenna is a Development Associate at St. Joseph Home in Cincinnati, Ohio, an intermediate care facility serving individuals with severe profound developmental disabilities.
+From 2006 to 2009, Eunice was the Midwest Field Organizer for EUSA, providing support to state campaigns working for a moratorium on executions in Ohio, Missouri, and Indiana.
+Before and after her time with EJUSA, Eunice spent over a decade with the local Cincinnati organization, the Intercommunity Justice and Peace Center (IJPC), doing organizational development programs, public education, community organizing, and advocacy on social justice issues.
 She is a co-founder of Families That Matter, an organizing committee for families who have loved ones on Ohio’s death row.
 Eunice served as the Director of St. Francis Soup Kitchen, taught adjunct at Xavier University in the theology department, served on the Board of the Sarah Women’s Center, and worked/volunteered with many other social justice advocacy groups and direct service centers.
 Eunice is a graduate of Immaculata College and has a Master’s of Arts from Xavier University.
 She currently serves on the executive committee of the Cincinnati Catholic Social Action Commission, the fundraising committee of Power Inspires Progress, and the Board of Trustees of Visions Community Services.

-Jane Henderson is the Executive Director of Maryland Citizens Against State Executions (MDCASE).
-In her current position, she is responsible for the leading anti-death penalty organization in the state of Maryland, conducting public education, organizing, and advocacy campaigns.
+Jane Henderson is the Executive Director at Communities United, an organization with the mission to empower low- and moderate-income residents of Maryland and DC through organizing to achieve transformative change on issues of justice.
+From 2006 to 2013, Jane served as the Executive Director of Maryland Citizens Against State Executions (MDCASE), where she led the campaign that won repeal of the state’s death penalty statute.
+Jane has been active in the movement for criminal justice reform for over two decades, beginning in 1990 when she founded Equal Justice USA as a program of the Quixote Center.
 Her leadership securing a moratorium on executions in Maryland won her the National Coalition to Abolish the Death Penalty's "Abolitionist of the Year" Award in 2002.
-Jane has been active in the movement for criminal justice reform for over two decades, beginning in 1990 when she founded the Equal Justice USA program of the Quixote Center.
-(And we are proud to have our founder now serving on our board since we’ve spun off from the Quixote Center!)
 Jane is the embodiment of the old saying that "all politics is local," - she can often be found chatting up prosecutors, legislators, and other political leaders at the county pool, the grocery store, or at her kids' soccer matches.

 urbangrief [at] aol [dot] com